 Taking For Walks

-We highly recommend doing this with your dogs anyway, but building a schedule will be the best way to train it if you have hardwood floors.
+We highly recommend doing this with your dogs anyway but building a schedule will be the best way to train it if you have hardwood floors.
 If you take your dog for a walk in the morning and the afternoon, allowing it to use the toilet whenever it needs will teach it to only go during walks.

 Can Dog Urine Ruin Covered Hardwood Floor?

-If you or a family member has recently put down a carpet over hardwood floors, it can be easy to forget about the precious floor.
+If you or a family member recently put down a carpet over hardwood floors, it can be easy to forget the precious floor.
 However, when the new dog in the family arrives, it may suddenly become a new problem that you wonder about, with many hoping the carpet will protect the floor.

 What Smells Can Deter Dogs From Peeing?